ssbc/ssb2-discussion-forum/README.md

 ## Design choices

+### Edit/delete

 Write something about edit/delete here.
 Delete is just a special case of edit.
 Basically we have hashed content, so we can remove the actual content.
 Mark in the database if content is edited later, we can use this to determine if the message should not be included in the sparse replication mode.
 And maybe also for fetching missing content.

+### Message id

+Normally the message id has always been the hash of the complete message.
+Instead here we want to include the author, such that if there is a message in a thread you can't read, you know it might be from someone you blocked.
+16 bytes should be enough to keep things relatively secure.
+2^128 is a lot of different values.

 [SSB]: https://ssbc.github.io/scuttlebutt-protocol-guide/
 [buttwoo]: https://github.com/ssbc/ssb-buttwoo-spec